IliadisVictor/deep-learning-applications-research/Paper Structure/Chapter 2.md

 The primary selection criteria for the selected repositories will be their use of major deep learning libraries , the selection of said libraries is going to be executed as follows.
 The original list will be obtained through keyword searching and then filtered by the following criteria
-* Search Strings : Keywords used in search engines to amass the initial batch .
 * Inclusion Criteria
   * Project Popularity
   * More than 5 years of ongoing project life
 * Exclusion Criteria
   * No longer actively maintained
+Also include:
+* Search Strings : Keywords used in search engines to amass the initial batch .
 ### 2.3 Repositories Search Strategy
 * Selection Timing :
 The date of the extraction of data can heavily effect the return repositories , and must be noted.